Elmgreen & Dragset – Short Cut, 2003, Mixed-media installation, 250 x 850 x 300 cm

 Elmgreen & Dragset – Prada Marfa, 2005, Adobe, plaster, paint, glass panes, aluminum frames, MDF, carpet, 4.6×7.6m, Valentine, Texas

-Prada Marfa is a site specific, permanent land art project by artists Elmgreen & Dragset.
-From a distance the artwork appears ot be a large minimalist sculpture.
-As one gets closer the building resembles a Prada boutique where a display of Fall 2005 high-heel Prada shoes and bags can be seen through the store front windows.
+Prada Marfa is a site-specific, permanent land art project by artists Elmgreen & Dragset.
+From a distance, the artwork appears to be a large minimalist sculpture.
+As one gets closer, the building resembles a Prada boutique where a display of Fall 2005 high-heel Prada shoes and bags can be seen through the storefront windows.
 However, the sculpture will never function as a place of commerce, the door cannot be opened.

 The work is located on the outskirts of Valentine, Texas near Marfa on desolate ranching land with no other visible trace of civilization.